-Coronavirus: Why Italy couldn't flatten the curve of the outbreak
+Coronavirus: Why Italy couldn't 'flatten the curve' of the outbreak

 All the recommendations made by the government including social distancing, bans on mass gatherings and not shaking hands will all help "dramatically reduce transmission", Professor Booy said.

-Social distancing, all the measures that have been put in place, not shaking hands.
-Dramatically reduce transmission.

-Along with flattening the curve, experts are also working to develop a vaccine for the COVID-19 virus.
+Along with flattening the curve, experts are also working to develop a vaccine for the Covid-19 virus.

-The timeline until that vaccine has been available has been set at about 12 months, but Damian Purcell from the Doherty Institute said that is an "extraordinarily optimistic" estimate.
+The timeline until that vaccine has been available has been set at about 12 months, but Damian Purcell, from the Doherty Institute, said that was an "extraordinarily optimistic" estimate.

 "To make a vaccine within one year would be extraordinarily optimistic really because the real great difficulty with making a vaccine is not just producing the candidate and having one vial of the vaccine but actually proving that that's going to work across a population," Professor Purcell said.